Pros

 You can also access customer support resources such as a knowledgebase and tutorials from your Clover dashboard and download PDF guides/support videos on your Clover device directly.

-Clover Flex User Reviews
+User Reviews

-One of the challenges that we have always faced with reviewing Clover products is user reviews.
+One of the challenges we have always faced with reviewing Clover products is user reviews.
 Parsing all of the data and getting a feel for what merchants love and hate about any piece of software (or hardware) is a big undertaking.
 Clover is extra challenging because Fiserv has such a massively huge network of resellers offering the Clover suite, and, unfortunately, some of them are completely terrible.

 Most Clover reviews tend to be extremely negative and usually focus on payment processing or hardware leases.
 Even good reviews tend to primarily focus on the software element — being vague about the hardware, if it’s mentioned at all.
 With that said, reviews have been slowly trickling in over a variety of places online, enough that a few recurring themes have emerged, albeit still from a small sample size.